TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 - Drivers write to that data field.
 - Input read from that data field.

-Following this guideline your entities retain compatibility with othe TheSyDeKick entities.
+Following this guideline your entities retain compatibility with the TheSyDeKick entities.
 See `Entities/inv_sim/inv_sim/__init__.py` for reference.

 - Entities are documented with docstrings.
 To read the entity documentation, do::